 Director: Aaron Morgan

-Curriculum: Marching Band, Symphonic Band, Concert II, Concert I and Jazz Ensemble.
+Curriculum: Marching Band, Wind Ensemble, Symphonic Band, Concert Band and Jazz Ensemble.

 Organization: With a large number of students involved in an active program, it is necessary to rely heavily on student leadership.
-These student leaders include band officers, section leaders, and drum majors.
-Band officers consist of president, vice-president, secretary, treasurer, and class representatives.
+These student leaders include drum majors, section leaders, and drumline/colorguard captains.
 Each instrument has a section leader and perhaps an assistant section leader who are in charge of groups ranging in size from 6-23 students.
 Drum majors direct the band on and off the field, providing leadership in the areas of music, marching, and discipline.
+Drumline and Colorguard captains provide leadership and direct the smaller sections in warmups and show routine.